Representation theory and homological stability: Introduction

 In this paper we introduce the idea of \emph{representation stability} (and several variations) for a sequence of representations $V_n$ of groups $G_n$.
 A central application of the new viewpoint we introduce here is the importation of representation theory into the study of homological stability.
 This make it possible to extend classical theorems of homological stability to a much broader variety of examples.
 Representation stability also provides a framework in which to find and to predict patterns, from classical representation theory (Littlewood--Richardson and Murnaghan rules, stability of Schur functors), to cohomology of groups (pure braid, Torelli and congruence groups), to Lie algebras and their homology, to the (equivariant) cohomology of flag and Schubert varieties, to combinatorics (the $(n+1)^{n-1}$ conjecture).
 The majority of this paper is devoted to exposing this phenomenon through examples.
 In doing this we obtain applications, theorems and conjectures.

 Beyond the discovery of new phenomena, the viewpoint of representation stability can be useful in solving problems outside the theory.
-In addition to the applications given in this paper, it is applied in \cite{CEF} to counting problems in number theory.
-Representation stability is also used in \cite{C} to give broad generalizations and new proofs of classical homological stability theorems for configuration spaces on oriented manifolds.
+In addition to the applications given in this paper, representation stability is used in \cite{C} to give broad generalizations and new proofs of classical homological stability theorems for configuration spaces on oriented manifolds.
+In \cite{CEF2} representation stability is applied to counting problems in number theory.

 We begin with some context and motivation.

 \para{Classical homological stability} Let $\{Y_n\}$ be a sequence of groups, or topological spaces, equipped with maps (e.g.\ inclusions) $\psi_n\colon Y_n\to Y_{n+1}$.
 The sequence $\{Y_n\}$ is \emph{homologically stable} (over a coefficient ring $R$) if for each $i\geq 1$ the map is an isomorphism for $n$ large enough (depending on $i$).
 Homological stability is known to hold for certain sequences of arithmetic groups, such as $\{\SL_n\Z\}$ and $\{\Sp_{2n}\Z\}$.
 It is also known for braid groups, mapping class groups of surfaces with boundary, and for (outer) automorphism groups of free groups, by major results of many people (including Borel, Arnol'd, Harer, Hatcher--Vogtmann and many others; see, e.g.\ \cite{Coh,Vo} and the references therein).
 Further, in many of these cases the stable homology groups have been computed.